 Like many others, this lever is one you can pull in high school and continue to use through your graduate studies.

 In high school, working after school, on weekends, or over the summer gives you valuable life experience, helps you save up for college, and could connect you with people and institutions offering financial assistance.
 For your undergraduate and graduate studies, you could either work on campus as part of a financial aid package, teaching assistantship, or as a resident advisor (see lever 5).
 You could also work off-campus, and potentially full-time, which would help offset your education costs considerably.

 This last option is what I did while earning my master’s degree.
 The university I chose only offered public health classes in the afternoons and evenings, so I was able to work full-time during the day.
 I later learned that several of my colleagues were doing the same thing, thanks to our flexible work schedule and many local universities offering evening classes.
 Thanks to this set up, we were able to pay down some of our education costs as we incurred them, and applied what we were learning in real-life settings.
 If possible, I’d highly recommend this option for people pursuing post-graduate degrees!

 How Do (Or Did) You Pay For College?

 While this is a fairly long list, I’m sure I’ve missed something.
-Please leave a comment below or email me at maddie [at] orangejalapenos [dot] com with more ideas!
+Please email me at maddie [at] orangejalapenos [dot] com with more ideas!
 I want this to be a living document that I update as people send in their thoughts.